Poznań: 19th century to World War I

 The city continued to expand, and various projects were funded by Polish philanthropists, such as the Raczyński Library and the Bazar hotel.
 The city's first railway, running north-west to Stargard, opened in 1848.
 Due to its strategic location, the Prussian authorities intended to make Poznań into a fortress city, building a ring of defensive fortifications around it.
-Work began on the citadel with Fort Winiary in 1828, and in subsequent years the entire set of defenses called Festung Posen was completed.
+Work began on the citadel with Fort Winiary in 1828, and in subsequent years the entire set of defences called Festung Posen was completed.

 A Greater Poland Uprising during the Revolutions of 1848 was ultimately unsuccessful, and the Grand Duchy lost its remaining autonomy, Poznań becoming simply the capital of the Prussian Province of Posen.
 It would become part of the German Empire with the unification of German states in 1871.
 Polish patriots continued to form societies such as the Central Economic Society for the Grand Duchy of Poznań, and Polish Theatre opened in 1875.
 It became a national stage for the inhabitants of the province of Posen, and even in whole Greater Poland region, acting as a mainstay of Polish tradition and culture, and as a sign of resistance against the restrictive policies of the Prussian partition authorities.
 However, the authorities made efforts to Germanize the region, particularly through the Prussian Settlement Commission founded in 1886.
 Germans accounted for 38% of the city's population in 1867, though this percentage would later decline somewhat, particularly after the region returned to Poland.

 Another expansion of Festung Posen was planned, with an outer ring of more widely spaced forts around the perimeter of the city.
 Building of the first nine forts began in 1876, and nine intermediate forts were built from 1887.
 The inner ring of fortifications was now considered obsolete and came to be mostly taken down by the early 20th century, although the citadel remained in use.
 This made space for further civilian construction, particularly the Prussian Royal Residence Palace (Zamek) which was completed in 1910, and other grand buildings around it, including today's central university buildings and the opera house.
 The city's boundaries were also significantly extended to take in former suburban villages: Piotrowo and Berdychowo in 1896, Łazarz, Górczyn, Jeżyce and Wilda in 1900, and Sołacz in 1907.